bewuethr/pandoc-bash-blog/README.md

 - Assets such as the stylesheet are installed to `$XDG_DATA_HOME/pbb`
 - The man page gets installed to `$XDG_DATA_HOME/man`; make sure your `man` finds it there
+- The Lua filter for dot graphs is installed to the default location at `$XDG_DATA_HOME/pandoc/filters`

 There is an option to create symlinks instead of copying files; this is useful for development so changes to the original are immediately effective.
 To do so,